Gravitational waves from conformal symmetry breaking: Physics of symmetry breaking

 \subsection{Radiative symmetry breaking}

 In this work we are interested in models which possess classical conformal symmetry --- this means that the classical lagrangian cannot contain any dimensionful parameters.
 As a consequence, all the fields are massless and no energy scale exists at classical level.
-Moreover, the standard Brout--Englert--Higgs mechanism is not applicable due to the absence of the negative mass-term for the scalar field.
-Nonetheless, quantum effects can change the picture diametrically --- they can break conformal symmetry and generate particles' masses through the so-called dimensional transmutation also referred to as the Coleman--Weinberg (CW) mechanism~\cite{Coleman:1973} or radiative symmetry breaking.
+Moreover, the standard Brout-Englert-Higgs mechanism is not applicable due to the absence of the negative mass-term for the scalar field.
+Nonetheless, quantum effects can change the picture diametrically --- they can break conformal symmetry and generate particles' masses through the so-called dimensional transmutation also referred to as the Coleman-Weinberg (CW) mechanism~\cite{Coleman:1973} or RSB.

-At tree level conformal models cannot have non-trivial minima, due to symmetry reasons.
-RSB is realised if the (one-) loop corrections to the effective potential are of comparable magnitude to the tree-level terms such that they can change the behaviour of the classical potential.
-If adequate relations between the couplings occur, this can be realised without threatening the perturbative expansion.
 When models with extended scalar sector are considered, different complications with regard to searching for radiatively generated minima are introduced, from the scale dependence of the effective potential to the fact that the effective potential becomes a function of more variables and consequently the vacuum structure of the potential can be rather complicated.
 Many simplified approaches to RSB have been developed, often constraining the effective potential to some direction in the field space.
 A recent extensive discussion of RSB in models with extended scalar sectors can be found in ref.~\cite{Chataignier:2018RSB} (see also~\cite{Loebbert:2018}).